About the Department

 Bioengineering is a rapidly growing profession with expanding career opportunities.
 Bioengineers work on medical and health care devices (artificial organs, imaging systems, surgery instruments and so on), medical procedures (such as rehabilitation), bio-processing technologies in pharmaceutical and other industries, and other biology-related problems (such as safety and ergonomics).

-The automotive engineering industry is currently in the process of fundamental change, probably the most significant one in its history.
-Electric and autonomous vehicles are the two most noticeable aspects of the change, but there are other rapid developments such as the use of lightweight materials, more efficient powertrains, intelligent control systems, better manufacturing techniques, and improved comfort and safety.
+The automotive industry is currently in the process of fundamental change, probably the most significant one in its history after the beginning of mass production.
+Electric and autonomous vehicles are the two most noticeable aspects of the change, but there are other rapid developments such as the introduction of mobility as an overarching business and engineering concept, vehicle connectivity, intelligent control systems, new lightweight materials, efficient powertrains, better manufacturing techniques, and improved comfort and safety.

-The automotive engineering program is an interdisciplinary field that integrates the knowledge of other technical and non-technical disciplines.
+The automotive and mobility engineering is an interdisciplinary field that integrates the knowledge of other technical and non-technical disciplines.
 In addition to expertise in a specialized area, an automotive engineer must understand broader issues and have the skill of synthesizing diverse technical approaches into a system-wide solution.

 Materials science and engineering is an interdisciplinary field that enables advances in the development and application of materials in engineering practice.
 Technological innovations are directly linked to the understanding of materials and are required to meet next generational challenges.
 Advances in nanomaterials, energy storage materials (for example, for electric batteries), functional and sensory materials, lightweight structural materials, etc., will enable further development of practically all technology fields.